-- Family background and heritage, for example, using an Asian language at home or having a parent, grandparent or other family member from a country in Asia. - Experiential learning in Asia, for example, through an outbound student mobility experience or virtual student mobility program; participation in a formal youth dialogue2; or an extended holiday or other time spent in Asia. - Participation in an internship or volunteer program or undertaking paid work in Asia. - Engagement with social media and digital platforms, including popular media and streaming services as well as online innovations that emerged during COVID. - Teaching or learning in community language programs and other related settings. - Other networks, friendships and personal connections through which young people learn about and experience Asia, including participating in Australia-Asia youth-led organisations3.
+- Family background and heritage, for example, using an Asian language at home or having a parent, grandparent or other family member from a country in Asia. - Experiential learning in Asia, for example, through an outbound student mobility experience or virtual student mobility program; participation in a formal youth dialogue; or an extended holiday or other time spent in Asia. - Participating in an internship or volunteer program or undertaking paid work in Asia. - Engaging in social media and digital platforms, including popular media and streaming services as well as online innovations that emerged during COVID. - Other networks, friendships and personal connections through which young people learn about and experience Asia, including participating in Australia-Asia youth-led organisations.